 But the problem is many percussion loops are designed for music production, not to DJ with.
 So the audio can often be too overpowering or clash in ugly ways with already fully produced track, the likes of which you’re playing in your DJ sets.

-So we designed all of our percussion loops to compliment already fully mastered tracks, its a pain-staking process but worth it to produce and test percussion samples that DJs will actually make use of.
+We designed a set percussion loops to compliment already fully mastered tracks, its a pain-staking process but worth it to produce percussion samples that DJs can actually use.

 Creating the perfect DJ friendly percussion samples

 So as you can see there’s a whole bunch of reasons why standard percussion samples often don’t work for DJs and that creating our very own set of percussion was so important.
 To make DJ friendly loops they need to be

 - Quantised and groove-free to allow them to sync perfectly

 - Percussion arrangements created to work with already mastered tracks